dadaista/ChimpToken/README.md

 # Install openzeppelin

-Get into the root and launch
+Get into the root folder of your project and launch

 ```
 npm install zeppelin-solidity